oulutan/ACAM_Demo/README.md

 # How is real-time performance achieved?

+1. Multiprocessing.
+Each module in the pipeline (Video input, Object detection/tracking, Action Detection and Video output) runs separately on different processes.
+Additional performance can be achieved by using separate gpus.

-1. Object Detector batched processing.
+2. Object Detector batched processing.
 Instead of running the object detector on each frame separately, performance was improved by batching multiple frames together.

+3. Input to the action detector is 32 frames and we have %75 overlap between there intervals.
+This means that every time we run action detectors, we only see 8 new frames.
+Uploading 32 frames to the gpu is a slow process without pre-fetching.
+Because of that, in this model, we keep the remaining 24 frames on the GPU as a tf.variable while updating the new 8, like a queue.

+4. SSD-MobileNetV2 is a fast detector.
+Additionally, the input webcam frame is limited to 640x480 resolution.